Remote Assistance: Your offer to help could not be completed

 Step 2.
 Please make sure Remote Assistance is allowed through Windows Defender Firewall on both Private and Public networks.

 Free third-party remote assistance software: AnyViewer

-Still, some users reflected that they still failed to use Remote Assistance even they’ve enabled Remote Assistance in GPO, and allowed Remote Assistance through the firewall on both Private and Public networks.
+Some users reflected that they still failed to use Remote Assistance even though they’ve enabled Remote Assistance in GPO, and allowed Remote Assistance through the firewall on both Private and Public networks.
 In this case, we’d like to recommend the free third-party remote assistance software AnyViewer to you.